quirrel-dev/quirrel-on-railway/README.md

 [![Deploy to Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https://github.com/quirrel-dev/quirrel-on-railway&plugins=redis&envs=PASSPHRASES&PASSPHRASESDesc=A+32+character+secret)

 During the process, Railway will clone this repository for you.
 In there, you find a `Dockerfile`.
-To pin down your Quirrel version, update the Dockerfile:
+To pin down your Quirrel version, update its tag:

 ```diff
 - FROM ghcr.io/quirrel-dev/quirrel:main